djechlin/djechlin.github.io/_posts/2015-02-22-complex-adaptive-systems-takeaway-from-miller-page.md

   * Economics has a complex history.
 Adam Smith's *The Invisible Hand* is a key work, and is purely discursive.
 In the last few decades the mathematicians took over, and now rigorous deduction is the only accepted technique.
 This is controversial.
   * Social sciences require experimental evidence.
 It's very odd for a mathematician to read a social science paper that uses rigorous deduction, since it will still contain evidence.
 This is actually good science: inductive evidence corroborates that the rigorous model was well-applied and void of errors.

+  I want to share a few other "eureka" moments for completeness:

+  * usually we recognize emergence post-hoc.
+But the first evolutionary pattern arises when we consider agents playing the prisoner's dilemma, using a genetic algorithm, with communication.
+Sometimes, by random chance, the communication token signifies willingness to cooperate and eventually cooperators emerge because trust has randomly emerged.
+Then defectors start evolving too and the system collapses back to defection.
+  * The open problems in complex adaptive systems are what you think they are: What does it take for a system to demonstrate complex behavior?
+Is there an objective method to recognize complex behavior or emergence?
+What makes a system robust?
+And so forth.

  Therefore, I questioned whether complex systems is a technique or a theory.
 My current understanding that to think of it as a theory involves thinking of it as a maturing technique within artificial intelligence.
 This is good direction for now.